opensearch-project/documentation-website/_search-plugins/filter-search.md

 # Filter search results

 In OpenSearch, filtering search results can be achieved using a DSL Boolean query with a filter clause.
-The boolean query filtering approach applies filters to both search hits and aggregations.
+The Boolean query filtering approach applies filters to both search hits and aggregations.

 You can also filter search results with the `post_filter` parameter in the search API, which applies filters only to search hits, not aggregations.